ThobiasKH/Math/Miscellaneous/DAT110-Theory-Questions/README.md

 ## Oppgave 7 (5%)
 **Q: 1.What is the purpose of using multithreading and callback mechanisms in RPC design?**

+4. Some of the software components in the publish-subscribe middleware were implemented using the Stopable-thread abstraction.
+Explain briefly how a Stopablethread works and what kind of task it can be used for.
+Sketch briefly how the broker could be extended such that it is possible to process multiple client sessions in parallel, i.e., exploit that the server may have multiple cores
 <details>
 <summary>Answer</summary>